Speed Up the Cold-Start Learning in Two-Sided Bandits with Many Arms: Low-Rank Bandit Algorithm

+When $T>d^4$, Proposition~\ref{prop: compare i.i.d. bandits} shows that our algorithm performs no worse than those standard non-contextual bandits, and we call this time regime the \emph{long horizon}.
+Furthermore, when we know the near-optimal function $g(h)$ as in Example \ref{example:uniform}, \textsf{LRB} is strictly better in the long horizon.

-Our algorithm can adapt to different time horizons, even when the time horizon is short.
-In real-world practices, the product set size and experimentation time vary a lot by applications.
-While some have small product set and the experimentation can effectively occur over a long time horizon, others have huge product set and the experimentation needs to be completed in a very short time.
-Therefore, it is important for our algorithm to be effective under different time horizon lengths.
-The next theorem shows that our algorithm takes effect when $T$ is as small as $\Theta(\rrank (d_r+d_c))$.
-We defer its proof to Appendix \ref{app:filteringresolution}.
+When $d^2\leq T< d^4$, our algorithm achieves a regret upper bound that is strictly better than that of standard non-contextual bandits even without specifying $g(h)$ (as shown in Proposition~\ref{prop: compare i.i.d. bandits}), and we call such a time regime the \emph{short horizon}.
+In such a \emph{short horizon} regime, we have seen that \textsf{LRB} no longer sticks with pure exploration phase but activates the targeted exploration + exploitation phase with a proper selection of the filtering resolution $h$ (shown in the proof of Proposition~\ref{prop: compare i.i.d. bandits}).
+Such flexibility of our algorithm can be very useful, since in real-world practices, the product set size and the experimentation time vary a lot by applications.
+While some have a small product set and the experimentation can effectively occur over a long time horizon, others have a huge product set and the experimentation needs to be completed in a very short time.